akhileshmoghe/akhileshmoghe.github.io/_posts/Containers/2023-04-19-Docker-Container-Runtime-Privilege-Linux-Capabilities.md

  nav: Containers
 ---

-## Introduction
-- Docker containers are a popular way to package and deploy applications, but they can also pose security risks if not properly configured.
-One important aspect of container security is managing runtime privileges - that is, controlling the level of access and permissions that a container has when it is running.
+Docker containers are a popular way to package and deploy applications, but they can also pose security risks if not properly configured.
+One important aspect of container security is managing runtime privileges - that is, controlling the level of access and permissions that a container has when it is running.\
-- In Linux, one way to manage runtime privileges is through the use of Linux Capabilities.
+In Linux, one way to manage runtime privileges is through the use of Linux Capabilities.
 Capabilities are a granular way of assigning privileges to processes, allowing them to perform certain privileged operations without needing to run as the root user.
-This helps to reduce the attack surface of a system and improve security.
+This helps to reduce the attack surface of a system and improve security.\
-- In this blog, we'll explore the concept of runtime privileges and Linux capabilities in the context of Docker containers.
+In this blog, we'll explore the concept of runtime privileges and Linux capabilities in the context of Docker containers.
 We'll look at some common capabilities and how they can be used to enhance container security.
 We'll provide guidance on how to use Linux capabilities to grant additional privileges to Docker containers in a secure and controlled manner.
 Whether you're new to Docker security or an experienced user, this blog will provide valuable insights into managing runtime privileges and permissions in containerized environments.

 ## Options to run containers with priviliged access
 - By default, Docker containers run as "__<u>unprivileged</u>__", which means they lack device access, preventing certain processes like Docker daemon from running within them.